fasterEMS/fasterEMS/python/doc/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst

    when the excitation frequency is high enough.
 For example, the book [10]_ lists four possible high-order microstrip modes.
-   In fact, unrealistic excitation of high-order modes is fairly common in E&M field solvers as unphysical excitation signals or port placements are easily created.
+   In fact, unrealistic excitation of high-order modes is fairly common in EM field solvers as unphysical excitation signals or port placements are easily created.
 Be sure to watch for it, if the simulation results don't seem to make sense.